 The Fulton School of Liberal Arts supports excellence in undergraduate and graduate student scholarly and artistic endeavors.
 Such projects serve to initiate undergraduates and graduates into the wider scholarly and artistic community.
-The grants are supported through the Charles R. and Martha N. Fulton Endowment and through the indirect cost income generated by faculty grant-writing activity.
+The grants are supported through the Charles R. and Martha N. Fulton Endowment.

 Grants may be requested for the following expenses: